garysassano/cdk-aws-otlp-forwarder-cwl-lambda/README.md

 # cdk-aws-otlp-forwarder-cwl-lambda

-CDK app showcasing a serverless approach to send OpenTelemetry traces to any OTel-compatible vendor using AWS Lambda and CloudWatch Logs.
+CDK app showcasing a serverless approach to send OpenTelemetry traces to any OTel-compatible vendor using Lambda and CloudWatch Logs.

 ### Related Apps